totoberni/RGCI/README.md

 ## API Integration

-The system is designed to work with OpenAI API-compatible models.
+The system uses the official OpenAI Python SDK to interact with models.
+The framework is configured to support the following models:
+- GPT-3.5-turbo
+- GPT-4 models (when available)

 Configure the API settings in the `.env` file in the `config` directory and ensure the model configurations in `config/settings.py` are properly set up.